gmatte11/gmatte11.github.io/_posts/2020-9-23-Back from CppCon 2020.md

 ---
 layout: post
-title: &quot;Back&quot; from CppCon 2020
+title: Back from CppCon 2020
 ---

 This year I had the opportunity to assist the CppCon live for my computer chair.